apache/pulsar/site2/website/versioned_docs/version-2.10.0/admin-api-brokers.md

 ### List active brokers

-Fetch all available active brokers that are serving traffic.
+Fetch all available active brokers that are serving traffic with cluster name.

 ````mdx-code-block
 <Tabs